 Designed for working healthcare professionals, the Master of Management in Health Care (MMHC) program at Vanderbilt Business can be completed in a little over a year.
 Students continue to work full-time during the program, attending class at night and on weekends.
 Because students already come into the program with deep knowledge of the healthcare industry, the MMHC programs on taking fundamental business concepts and applying them to the healthcare field.

 “The big benefit of the year of people working through the (MMHC) program is that they get to put their knowledge to work (right away), and it requires them to take less money out for loans and things like that,” Wood said.

 How long does it take to get a Master of Public Health?

 Like the other degrees listed here, this answer to this depends on whether the program is full-time, part-time, or accelerated.
-A standard full-time Master of Public Health (MPH) program usually takes between 18 and 24 months to complete and involves a practicum or internship hours as well as academic curriculum.
+A standard full-time Master of Public Health (MPH) program usually takes between 18 and 24 months to complete and involves practicum or internship hours as well as an academic curriculum.
 An accelerated program can be completed in as little as a year; the compressed timeline is usually created by removing the practicum or internship component.
 A part-time program can take anywhere between 3-5 years to finish depending on the pace that the student works at.